Contents

 Slow glycolysis is when the glycolytic system is being used but at a lower intensity, meaning less power is being generated.
 This means that no by-products are being made to cause fatigue, and instead the by-products of slow glycolysis are actually being used to create more ATP energy.

 So, extreme fatigue can be avoided during high-intensity exercise if a less intense effort is expressed, thus enabling us to use slow glycolysis, which is a more efficient energy system than fast glycolysis.
+(7)

-Aerobic (Oxidative pathway)
+Aerobic Energy System (Oxidative pathway)

 Going back to the beginning, your maximal efforts were fueled by the ATP-PCr system.
 Once your performance declined, your body then switched up to using the glycolytic system, either fast or slow glycolysis, which further results in a decline in performance after a short while.